-The probe contains 6 dipoles- 3 diode based and 3 thermocouple based dipoles.
-The correctly tuned overlap of two dipoles, one acting as a high pass filter the other as a low pass filter, provides a frequency sensitivity that mirrors a particular standard.
-Testing for compliance to that standard is easier without the requirement of knowing the frequency.
+The Narda EA 5091 E-Field Shaped Frequency Probe, 2402/07B, provides frequency shaping to match the FCC standard for a controlled / occupational environment and the results can be displayed in "% of standard."
+Isotropic measurements and precision readings are available without knowing the emitted frequency.
+The Narda EA 5091 probe contains 6 dipoles: 3 diode based and 3 thermocouple based dipoles designed by Narda STS.
+The correctly tuned overlap of two dipoles, one acting as a high pass filter and the other as a low pass filter, provides a frequency sensitivity that mirrors a particular standard.
+Testing for compliance to that standard is simplified with the Narda EA 5091 eliminating the requirement of having to refer to the frequency.

 The goal in designing and manufacturing a traditional, “flat” frequency response probe is to make the probe equally responsive to energy at every frequency within its rated frequency range.
 In contrast, Narda’s patented shaped frequency response probes are designed and manufactured so that their sensitivity mirrors a particular standard (or guidance) as closely as possible.
 For example, many of the major guidances and standards in the world set E-field limits for maximum human exposure at 614 V/m (1000 W/m2) at lower frequencies (~1 MHz).
 At frequencies of 30 to 300 MHz the limits are typically much less, 61.4 V/m (10 W/m2), a difference of 20 dB (100 times the power).
 A shaped frequency response probe designed for such limits is 100 times more sensitive in the 100 MHz region, than at 1 MHz.